 For instance, if you’re photographing someone as if they have shrunk into the palm of a hand, you will most likely be looking down on them.
 So get up on a ladder or shoot out of a window to try and mimic this angle.

 When sourcing images, you will want to ensure that all the elements are taken with a similar perspective.

 Lighting is the most common way that you will be able to spot a composite image.
 In advertisements, you can sometimes tell that the lighting is too perfect on someone in the middle of the frame.
 There is no way anyone could get this effect with studio lighting.

 In lesser, refined edits, there can be even clearer giveaways.
 There may be a background that is clearly in a basement with no windows, yet there is harsh directional lighting.
 Even if there is a light source in the image, people will sometimes mistakenly put the subject where the light cannot fall onto this person.

 Being meticulous in determining the direction of light in all images you use in your composite photography will go a long way.
 Of course, you will be able to get away with lighting not being 100% perfect.
 But, every tiny detail you cover will go a long way.

-The colour cast in your photos will also profoundly affect your composite.
+The color cast in your photos will also profoundly affect your composite.
 Each separate image will most likely have been taken in a different light if you think about it.
-Different kinds of light have different colour temperatures.
+Different kinds of light have different color temperatures.

 Step-By-Step Guide to Create Photoshop Composites